Ohio Development Services Agency

 Housing Crisis Response Program

-The Housing Crisis Response Program (HCRP) helps those who are on the brink of homelessness.
-It helps eligible clients maintain the housing that they are currently residing in or to move into more stable housing.
-However, this is not emergency shelter program or connected through Section 8 Housing Assistance.
-Its goal is to end homelessness and work towards housing security.
-Assistance is limited and based on individual need.
+The Housing Crisis Response Program (HCRP) helps those who are homeless or on the brink of homelessness.
+It helps eligible individuals and families maintain the housing they are currently residing in or to move to more stable housing.
+The goal of HCRP is to work towards housing security.

 Supportive Services for Veteran Families (SSVF)